grafana/loki/docs/overview/README.md

-The **chunk store** is Loki's long-term data store, designed to support interactive querying and sustained writing without the need for background maintainence tasks.
+The **chunk store** is Loki's long-term data store, designed to support interactive querying and sustained writing without the need for background maintenance tasks.
 It consists of:

 * An index for the chunks.
 This index can be backed by [DynamoDB from Amazon Web Services](https://aws.amazon.com/dynamodb),